Xmetalfanx/linuxSetup/documentation/Guide.md

       4. Improve Font Rendering
           - note to self: this all needs testing

-## OpenSuse Script - no longer in Menu, but planned for later
+## OpenSuse Script

+- no longer in Menu
-## Solus Scripts

-1. Switch from Stable Repo to Unstable Repo
-2. Switch from Unstable Repo to Stable Repo
-3. Add Unstable Repo (DOES NOT disable the default repo or ENABLE Unstable repos)
-4. Disable Unstable Repo (useful for when the Solus Team says "Dont Update, if you're using the Unstable Repo")
-    - (note to self: What is the difference between this and #2? .... this seems redundent)

----
+- I am keeping this in case i add it back later

 ## Ubuntu Script